The Poets Corner: A tribute to veterans

 MARIANNE LYON

-"This vountry has not seen and will probably never know the true level of sacrifice of our veterans." -- Thomas Smith
+"This country has not seen and will probably never know the true level of sacrifice of our veterans." -- Thomas Smith

-Poets, writers, and Veterans gathered at Yountville’s Veteran’ Park on Nov.
+Poets, writers, and veterans gathered at Yountville’s Veterans Park on Nov.
 11, to share stories and "rememory" poems.
 Tears, deep silences, closed eyes, applause and smiles were present with us that afternoon.

 A poem summoned itself from the verses and tales and accounts.
 (The number at the end of a line represents the contributing poet, listed by name at the end of the poem.)